tommybear/SCICompanion/docs/Compression_MILESTONES.md

 - Tests confirm byte-equivalence with legacy outputs.

 **Status (2025-09-23)**
 - Raw (0), LZW (1), and LZW_1 (2) decompressors are implemented and wired through the registry with unit coverage.
-Fixture-based SCI0 verification remains outstanding.
+SCI0 PIC decompression now has a golden baseline in `CompressionFixtureTests`.

 ## Milestone C2 – PIC-Specific Reorders & SCI1 Extensions (Weeks 2–4)
 **Objectives**